Doctor Who series 3: Supplemental episode

 A 13-part animated serial, The Infinite Quest, was produced and broadcast as part of the children's programme Totally Doctor Who on CBBC, leading up to the finale of series 3.
-Each instalment was approximately 3 1/2 minutes in length and, when compiled, was equivalent to a normal episode.
+Each instalment was approximately 3.5 minutes in length and, when compiled, was equivalent to a normal episode.
 The serial was broadcast in its entirety on 30 June 2007 and later released on DVD.
+The serial was animated by company Firestep.
+Another animated serial, Dreamland, would later be produced and aired in six parts on BBC Red Button in 2009.

+PopMatters's Evan Sawdey criticised the story as having lacklustre animation, as well as having few exciting moments that would warrant the animated setting.
+Graeme Burke, in the book Who Is the Doctor: The Unofficial Guide to Doctor Who: The New Series, found some artwork in the story decent, but otherwise found the story dull and the voice performances of the cast mediocre.
+His co-author, Stacey Smith?, concurred that the story was not very exciting.